Northeastern-Electric-Racing/FinishLine/README.md

 ## How to Contribute

-Check out the [contributor guide](https://nerdocs.atlassian.net/wiki/spaces/NER/pages/8060929/Software+Contributor+Guide).
+To start contributing, first check out the [contributor guide](https://nerdocs.atlassian.net/wiki/spaces/NER/pages/8060929/Software+Contributor+Guide).
 This will take you through the steps of finding a ticket, making a branch, committing code, creating a pull request, etc!
 If you do not follow this guide, (i.e., properly tagging your commits and branches), your PRs will not be accepted.